Mary Sellers

-Wanja Mary Sellers (born September 3, 1962) is an American-Italian actress and director, known for her performances in Italian horror films.
+Wanja Mary Sellers (born September 3, 1962) is an Italian actress, known for her performances in Italian horror films.

-Early life
+Biography

-Wnanja Mary Sellers was born on September 3, 1962 in Nairobi, Kenya.
+Wanja Mary Sellers was born on September 3, 1962 in Nairobi, Kenya.

-Career

 She relocated to Rome, Italy and pursued an acting career.
-She made her screen debut in Fabrizio Laurenti's short film, The Immigrant (1985), becoming well-known in the second half of the 1980s for starring in numerous Italian horror films such as Stage Fright (1987), Ghosthouse (1988) and Demons 5 (1989).
+She made her screen debut in Fabrizio Laurenti's short film, The Immigrant (1985), becoming well known in the second half of the 1980s for starring in numerous Italian horror films such as Stage Fright (1987), Ghosthouse (1988) and Demons 5 (1989).

-Personal life

 Sellers married Italian director Fabrizio Laurenti, with whom she had worked in the films The Immigrant (1985) and Contamination .7 (1993).
 Their children, Diego and Rosabell Laurenti Sellers, are also actors.